drazulay/-.bin/README.md

 Short for 'version-php'.
 Runs any PHP script or phar executable with selected PHP version.

 ### Arguments
-`vphp` takes two optional arguments.
-The first argument is the PHP version to use, the default is `8.1`.
+`vphp` takes two required arguments.
+The first argument is the PHP version to use, such as `8.1`.
 The second argument is the path to the PHP script or phar executable.